-A feed file is a feed represented as a side file (a separate file, as opposed to as part of an existing HTML page, e.g. homepage), typically in a custom feed-specific format (e.g. legacy XML like RSS/Atom, or JSON like ActivityStreams 2.0).
-Feed files are superseded by simply marking up feeds already present on HTML pages, e.g. with h-entry and optionally h-feed.
+A feed file is a feed represented as a side file (a separate file, as opposed to part of an existing HTML page, like a homepage), typically in a custom feed-specific format (often XML like RSS/Atom, or JSON like ActivityStreams 2.0 or JSON Feed).
+Feed files are side files that may complement marking up composite streams already visible on HTML pages, e.g. with h-entry and optionally h-feed.

 Feed File Formats